phossa2/framework/README.md

 - Single server installation

-  the distributed version is for a single server installation.
+  the default version is for a single server installation.

   ```
   |--- .env                             the environment file